freeCodeCamp/freeCodeCamp/guide/english/python/abs-function/index.md

 ---
 title: Python Abs Function
 ---
 `abs()` is a built-in function in Python 3, to compute the absolute value of any number.
 The absolute value of a number "means only how far a number is from 0" <sup>1</sup> It takes one argument `x`.
-The argument can be an integer, a floating point value or a  <a href='https://docs.python.org/3.0/library/cmath.html' target='_blank' rel='nofollow'>complex number</a>, in case of complex number its <a href='http://www.mathcentre.ac.uk/resources/sigma%20complex%20number%20leaflets/sigma-complex9-2009-1.pdf' target='_blank' rel='nofollow'>modulus</a> is returned.
+The argument can be an integer, a decimal or a  <a href='https://docs.python.org/3.0/library/cmath.html' target='_blank' rel='nofollow'>complex number</a>, in case of complex number its <a href='http://www.mathcentre.ac.uk/resources/sigma%20complex%20number%20leaflets/sigma-complex9-2009-1.pdf' target='_blank' rel='nofollow'>modulus</a> is returned.

 ## Argument

-It takes one argument `x` - an integer, or float, or a complex number.
+It takes one argument `x` - an integer, or decimal, or a complex number.

 ## Syntax